pattern-zones-co/koine/docs/docker-deployment.md

 docker compose --profile dev up --build
 ```

-This uses `koine-dev` service which builds locally from the Dockerfile.
+This uses the `koine-dev` service which builds locally from the Dockerfile.
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for development setup.

 ## Configuration